adrianleb/sullivan/README.md

 - Suggestions?
 Read above!
 - bugs?
 Read above!
 - this code smells and you can do better?
 Yes!
 You know what to do!

+# Special Thanks
+This project initially sparked from working on small to big scale React.js related projects and feeling the pains of using CSS in JS, special mention to [Kontor.com](http://kontor.com) for giving me room to introduce and mature some of these concepts, also (@colindresj)[https://github.com/colindresj] and (@dkozma)[https://github.com/dkozma] for brainstorming ideas and giving suggestions.

 # License (MIT)